adrianomonteiroweb/eslint-config/README.md

 - [ ] No.
 - [x] Yes.

-*Ao exibir a mensagem a seguir, seu ESint foi configurado corretamente!*
+*Ao exibir a mensagem a seguir, seu ESLint foi configurado corretamente!*

 ![use eslint](./images/eslint10.png)